 Upon arrival, you’re welcomed by this stunning and quintessentially southern driveway.
 Live oak trees dripping with Spanish moss transport you back in time.

-To a place when life was actually much, much harder.
+To a time when life was much harder.

 The history of the plantation is fascinating.
 We toured the house, which was built in the 1930s and is actually the fourth house to stand in this spot over the plantation’s colorful history.
 We then roamed the English-style garden, took a ride through the extensive former cotton fields and listened to a guide talk about what life was like for the slaves who lived and worked at Boone Hall Plantation.